symfony/symfony-docs/book/translation.rst

             }
         }

 Create a translation file under the ``validators`` catalog for the constraint messages, typically in the ``Resources/translations/`` directory of the bundle.
-See `Message Catalogues`_ for more details.

 .. configuration-block::